flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

 tbon.torpid_min
-   The amount of time (in RFC 23 Flux Standard Duration format) that a broker will allow the connection to its TBON parent to remain idle before sending a keepalive message.
+   The amount of time (in RFC 23 Flux Standard Duration format) that a broker will allow the connection to its TBON parent to remain idle before sending a control message to indicate create activity.
 This value may be adjusted on a live system.

 tbon.torpid_max
    The amount of time (in RFC 23 Flux Standard Duration format) that a broker